Renz2299/mp4_eco_roots/README.md

 **Commits from 23rd Dec:**

-Now that allauth is setup and working, the required allauth templates needed adding to the project.
-To do this the command 'cp -r ../.pip-modules/lib/python3.9/site-packages/allauth/templates/* ./templates/allauth/' was used.
-This installed the allauth templates and the final section of the command after the space allowed them to be saved in the correct place within the file structure.
-Only the account and socialaccount templates were required for customising, so the rest were deleted as allauth can access them directly instead.

-Next, the base template was created within the project templates folder.
-This html file is currently very basic, only containing a head element and within the body a header and single container.
+The base template was created within the project templates folder.
 Blocks were added to separate out the code so it could be added to within other templates where required.
 Within the head element the content was split into meta, css and js block along with extra ones for each where required within the project.
 Within the body, a message container was created within an 'if messages' block followed by two blocks for the page header and content and finally a block for any javascript that can be loaded after the rest of the page.

 ![Project templates file structure](readme_imgs/templates_setup_1.png)

-**Commits from 2nd & 7th Jan:**
+**Commits from 2nd Jan:**

 CSS and JavaScript links were added to the top of the base template so they would be available across all site pages.
 These links were to the base.css file within the project's static folder; the Google Fonts css for the specific fonts that will be used throughout the site and; the script tag for Font Awesome icons.